savjaylade84/savjaylade84/README.md

 ---

 I'm passionate about designing and building software that solves real-world problems.
-I enjoy exploring full-stack development, automation, and creative coding — always striving to learn and grow as a developer.
+I enjoy exploring full-stack development, automation, and creative coding. always striving to learn and grow as a developer.

 ---